great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/about_gx.md

 GX provides flexible, robust products that allow your organization to quickly deploy GX Cloud or GX OSS to fit your unique requirements.

+### Versioning

+GX Cloud is a cloud-based service that is updated regularly.
+GX Cloud uses a versioning system to manage changes and updates to the service.
+The versioning system is based on the [Semantic Versioning](https://semver.org/) standard.

 ## GX Cloud workflow

 The GX Cloud workflow is a sequence of tasks you complete to perform Data Validations.